ghdl/ghdl/scripts/vendors/README.md

 There are also popular simulation and verification libraries like [OSVVM][osvvm] and [UVVM][uvvm], which can be pre-compile, too.

-The compilation scripts are writen in the shell languages: PowerShell for Windows and Bash for Linux, MacOS, MSYS2/MinGW.
+The compilation scripts are written in the shell languages: PowerShell for Windows and Bash for Linux, MacOS, MSYS2/MinGW.
 The compile scripts can colorize the GHDL warning and error lines with the help of grc/grcat ([generic colourizer][grc]).